qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 --------------------

-The API provides a list of entrypoints that the clients can retrieve. the system is designed in such a way that every response provides a set of links to navigate through all the provided resources.
+The API provides a list of entrypoints that the clients can retrieve.
+The system is designed in such a way that every response provides a set of links to navigate through all the provided resources.

 Entry points provided by QGIS implementation are: